 South Dakota RN to MSN Programs

-Registered nurses in South Dakota who are interested in furthering their career by earning their Master's of Science in Nursing (MSN) degree have at least two in-state schooling options.
-South Dakota RNs can choose from the primarily online programs offered at South Dakota State University based in Brookings and National American University which has a campus in Rapid City.
-Both schools offer specialization tracks that put a variety of advanced nursing careers within reach for South Dakota's nurses.
+Registered nurses in South Dakota who are interested in furthering their career by earning their Master's of Science in Nursing (MSN) degree have at least one in-state schooling option.
+South Dakota RNs can choose from the primarily online programs at South Dakota State University based in Brookings.
+This school offers specialization tracks that put a variety of advanced nursing careers within reach for South Dakota's nurses.

 Nurses considering applying to an MSN program in South Dakota will likely encounter the following admissions requirements: